-- 7.4.5 The Bassetlaw Local Plan Review Clumber Park SSSI RIA80 similarly provided the results of bird surveys (including targeted surveys for Woodlark and Nightjar), a walk-over recreation impact assessment and a visitor survey.
+- 7.4.5 The Bassetlaw Local Plan Review Clumber Park SSSI RIA87 similarly provided the results of bird surveys (including targeted surveys for Woodlark and Nightjar), a walk-over recreation impact assessment and a visitor survey.
 It identified a range of current recreational impacts which are taking place at the SSSI including trampling of habitats, den building, damage from car parking, damage to veteran trees, contamination and disturbance to ground nesting birds.
 Analysis of visitor postcode data indicated that the SSSI receives visitors from a wide area, aided by its proximity to the motorway network.
 The RIA sets out a suggested recreational ZOI of 24.7km (see Figure 7.3).
-Based on the collated evidence, the RIA sets out a similar suggested strategic approach to mitigation as that proposed for the SAC, comprising a mixture of SAMM and SANG. - 7.4.6 It should be noted that the local planning authorities within these ZOI have not signed up to either the SAC or SSSI ZOI or the underpinning methodologies.
+Based on the collated evidence, the RIA sets out a similar suggested strategic approach to mitigation as that proposed for the SAC, comprising a mixture of SAMM and SANG. - 7.4.6 As noted above, and to reflect the findings of the RIAs, Natural England updated their advice and IRZs in February 2023 in relation to Clumber Park SSSI88.
+This advice relates to additional recreational pressure resulting from proposed new residential development (of 50 dwellings or more) within 10km of the SSSI (see Figure 7.3). - 7.4.7 It should be noted that the local planning authorities within these ZOI have not signed up to either the RIA SAC or SSSI ZOI or the underpinning methodologies.
 The information presented in these RIA has been used as baseline information to inform this HRA.

-80 Saunders, P., Lake, S. & Liley, D. (2021).
+87 Saunders, P., Lake, S. & Liley, D. (2021).
 Clumber Park SSSI Recreation Impact Assessment Report- a report prepared for Bassetlaw District Council in conjunction with Newark and Sherwood District Council.
 Available at: